d-shap/mercurial2git/README.md

 sudo docker run ... -it ...
 ```

-During synchronization user will be prompted to specify the password.
+During the synchronization user will be prompted to specify the password.

 ## Cron job
 Copy **./usr/bin/m2g** to **/usr/bin** folder: